sethvincent/development-environments-for-beginners/manuscript/github.md

 Fork gh-pages-template to your personal account.

 Rename the repository from gh-pages-template to whatever you want by clicking on Settings on the right side of your fork of the repository, and changing the name there.
-GitHub will warn

 That's it!
 You now have a website hosted through GitHub Pages.